PixelgenTechnologies/pixelator/README.md

 ### Using docker

-The pixelator commandline tool can be run with docker images available on the [GitHub container registry](https://github.com/PixelgenTechnologies/pixelator/pkgs/container/pixelator).
+The `pixelator`` command-line tool can be run with docker images available on the [GitHub container registry](https://github.com/PixelgenTechnologies/pixelator/pkgs/container/pixelator).

 ```shell